Implement Semantic Routing

 General Knowledge Examples:

-These should be routed to the general handler.
+These should be routed to the general handler and get direct responses without retrieval.

 Verify routing decisions